 Speakers for the San Francisco Program have included: NRI fellow Kathryn Jean Lopez; NationalReview.com editor Charles C. W. Cooke; Lee Edwards, The Heritage Foundation; John Yoo, The University of California at Berkeley; Matthew Rose, The Berkeley Institute; Jeffrey Hummel, San Jose State University; and Brian Anderson, Manhattan Institute for Policy Research.

-Applications for these programs, which generally run from mid-January to May of each year, are available.
-Please click on one of the city names below to be directed to the application.
+Applications for these programs, which generally run from mid-January to May of each year, open on September 1.
+Once the link is live, you may click on one of the city names below to be directed to the application.

 Speakers for the New York Program have included: NRI fellows Kathryn Jean Lopez and Richard Brookhiser; NationalReview.com editor Charles C. W. Cooke; Lee Edwards, The Heritage Foundation; Brian Anderson, Manhattan Institute for Policy Research; William Schambra, Hudson Institute, and John Hillen, Hillen Consulting.